Documentation

 How Credit Memo Approval Works in Cannabis

 The credit memo approval process in cannabis determines how a credit moves from initial creation to final application against a vendor payment.
-ShelfSpace manages this workflow end to end, notifying both parties at each step and following up actively until the vendor responds.
+The platform manages this workflow, notifying both parties at each step and following up through the vendor's review window.
 Every credit memo follows the same path, whether it originates from a return, expiration, or co-marketing deal.

 Our credit recovery platform eliminates the back-and-forth that usually happens over email and phone.
 Vendors respond through their portal or by email reply, and the entire conversation is recorded in the credit memo's event log.